20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 - 82% of employers now use skills-based hiring (up from 55% in 2022) — LinkedIn

-- 47% of companies have removed degree requirements from entry-level roles — Burning Glass Institute
+- 47% of companies dropped degree requirements from entry-level roles — Burning Glass Institute

 - Skills-first workers earn 20-30% more than their traditionally-hired peers — Harvard Business Review